-Certificate status information is available via CRLs and OCSP Responder.
+- 1. Subscribers may check the certificate status through the CRL and OCSP services provided by this CA. - 2.
+The download link for the CRL is noted in the cRLDistributionPoints extension field of the certificate. - 3.
 Revocation entries on CRLs/OCSP will not be removed until after the Expiry Date of the revoked Certificate.